loucadufault/sudoku/README.md

 `sudoku` is initialized to an empty global array, then built from the `input` matrix by the function `create_sudoku()`, which counts through each item in the `input` matrix and constructs a `Cell` object from that integer value (reagrdless of whether it is 1-9, or 0), which it then places at the same row and column position in the `sudoku` matrix.

 For example, assuming the item at position say `input[0][4]` in the `input` matrix was a given cell in the sudoku to solve, with a certain value say 7, then we could `assert(input[0][4] == sudoku[0][4].value)`.
-The item at a given position in the `input` matrix would be storing the same integer as what was held in the `value` attribute of the `Cell` object at the same given position in the `sudoku` matrix.
+The item at a given position in the `input` matrix would be storing the same integer as what is held in the `value` attribute of the `Cell` object at the same given position in the `sudoku` matrix.

 <h3>Cell</h3>

-The items representing cells in the `sudoku` matrix are instances of a `Cell` class.
-There are 81 instances stored in a `sudoku` matrix.
+The `Cell` class provides an intuitive OOP representation of a real-world sudoku cell.

+Every sudoku puzzle has 9x9 = 81 cells.
+Each of these cells represents a certain number value (or lack thereof if the cell is blank) found at a certain row and column position in the sudoku.
+Each cell's position in the grid dictates its belonging to 1 of the 9 boxes of the sudoku.
+Finally, when solving the sudoku, one might find themselves scribbling a cell's remaining possible values, or candidates, in the square's margin.

 The `Cell` class constructor sets 5 attributes:
-1. A value, either a digit from 1-9, or 0 to represent that the cell is empty
+1. `value`, either a digit from 1-9, or 0 to represent that the cell is empty
-2. An array of candidates, either containing one item, the cell's value, or initialized to an array of digits for empty cells
+2. `candidates`, an array either containing one item, the cell's value, or initialized to an array of digits for empty cells
-3. A column, representing the cell's column in the sudoku matrix (i.e. its index in one of the nested row arrays in the sudoku)
+3. `col`, representing the cell's column in the sudoku matrix (i.e. its index in one of the nested row arrays in the sudoku)
-4. A row, representing the cell's row in the sudoku matrix (i.e. the index of of its nested row array in the sudoku)
+4. `row`, representing the cell's row in the sudoku matrix (i.e. the index of of its nested row array in the sudoku)
-5. A box, representing the cell's box in the sudoku matrix. (i.e. the string corresponding to the name of the box)
+5. `box`, representing the cell's box in the sudoku matrix. (i.e. the string corresponding to the name of the box)

+Remarks:
+- For each of the 9 `row` values (from 0-8), 9 `Cell` instances share that same `row` value, but among those 9, all have unique `col` values.
+- For each of the 9 `col` values (from 0-8), 9 `Cell` instances share that same `col` value, but among those 9, all have unique `row` values.
+- No `Cell` instances have the same values for both the `row` and `col` attributes.
-Note, although each cell has a unique column-row pair, for each of the 9 boxes, 9 cells share the same box.
+- Although each cell has a unique column-row pair, for each of the 9 boxes, 9 cells share the same box.
+-

 explain logic in constructor

+explain utility methods and solving algorithm methods (explain later)

 <h1>Solving</h1>

-1. Build `sudoku`
-2. Start counting through each item in the `sudoku` matrix, stopping at the first empty cell.
-3.
+Before employing the 3 solving algorithms below, the program will first build the `sudoku` matrix containing the 81 `Cell` instances, by calling `create_sudoku()` on the `input` matrix, then `draw()` the initial sudoku.

 <h1>Algorithms</h1>